 To add captions or subtitles to your video by uploading your own file, follow these steps:

-- Navigate to your video manager and open the desired video.
+- Navigate to your Library and open the desired video.

 - Select the [CC] button to the right of the player to open the transcript.